pekrau/kth_report/README.md

 ### Download the Volume data files

+TODO

-### Create the XLSX file for OO
+### Create the merged files

-1. Check and set the parameters for the filepaths in the source code file `facility_data.py`.
+1. Check and set the parameters for the filepaths and other data in the source code file `facility_data.py`.

-2. Check that the list of field identifiers for each
+2. The script `merge_A.py` produces the file `A_Infrastructure Single Data Reported 2020.xlsx`.